 The risks associated with breaching our duty to clients and other counterparties, inappropriate market conduct and breaching related financial services regulatory standards.

 Legal Risk

-The risk of financial loss, legal or regulatory action or reputational damage resulting from contractual risk, dispute adjudication risk, legislative risk, non-contractual obligations risk and non-contractual rights risk.
+The risk of financial loss, legal or regulatory action or reputational damage resulting from Contractual risk, Dispute Mismanagement risk, Breach of Competition Law risk and Intellectual Property risk.

 Model Risk